ayersgill/EmailServices/README.md

 DASIT.EmailServices:
 This is the good stuff and is the contents of the produced library file.

-EmailFactoryDemo:
-Very basic .NET Framework 4.7.2 web app for sending email by including the DASIT.EmailServices project.
-Use this to test immediate changes to the EmailServices.

-EmailFactoryNugetDemo:
-Very basic .NET Framework 4.7.2 web app for sending email by including the DASIT.EmailServices nuget from the devops artifact feed.
-Use this to observe the required libraries and test functionality of the nuget library.

-EmailServicesDemo:
-Very basic .NET Core 2.1 web app for sending email by including the DASIT.EmailServices project.
-Use this to test immediate changes to the EmailServices.

-EmailServicesNugetDemo:
-Very basic .NET Core 2.1 web app for sending email by including the DASIT.EmailServices nuget from the devops artifact feed.
-Use this to observe the required libraries and test functionality of the nuget library.

 EmailServicesContainedDemo:
 Very basic .NET Core 3.1 web app for sending email by including the DASIT.EmailServices project.
 Use this to test immediate changes to the EmailServices.